 - Enforcing the binding of refresh tokens and authorization codes to the client they are issued.
-Client authentication is critical when an authorization code is transmitted to the redirection URI endpoint over an insecure channel, or when the redirection URI has not been registered in full. - Recovery from a compromised client by disabling the client or changing its credentials, by preventing an attacker from abusing stolen refresh tokens.
+Client authentication is critical when an authorization code is transmitted to the redirection endpoint over an insecure channel, or when the redirection URI has not been registered in full. - Recovery from a compromised client by disabling the client or changing its credentials, by preventing an attacker from abusing stolen refresh tokens.
 Changing a single set of client credentials is significantly faster than revoking an entire set of refresh tokens. - Implementing authentication management best practices which require periodic credentials rotation.
 Rotation of an entire set of refresh tokens can be challenging, while rotation of a single set of client credentials is significantly easier.
-In addition, this specification does not provide a mechanism for refresh token rotation.